Exchange and study-abroad courses for external students to study at the Academy

 Video recording: around 20 minutes of current repertoire, verified as being an authentic recording of your performance.

-Please also include a spoken recording in English: identify yourself by your name, and then say something about your musical background and the training you have had, your musical ambitions and your reasons for applying to the Academy.
+- a spoken introduction in English: identify yourself by your name, and then say something about your musical background and the training you have had, your musical ambitions and your reasons for applying to the Academy

 Submitting your application

-Your video recordings or composition items, verified by your own institution, and all your completed application documents as listed above should be uploaded to Acceptd.
+Your video recordings or composition items, verified by your own institution, and all your completed application documents as listed above should be uploaded to our Acceptd portal.

 Please select the Program Group 'Exchange or Study Abroad'.
 You will probably need to type in the name of your current place of study.
-Then ask your exchange or study abroad co-ordinator to contact email@example.com to confirm your application.
-We do not use UCAS Conservatoires or EASY for exchange or study-abroad applications.
+Then ask your exchange or study abroad co-ordinator to email firstname.lastname@example.org to confirm your application.

 Study-abroad and exchange placements are only available at Bachelor’s degree Year 3 or higher.